TLDR: I made a long-term bet on VR and it's paying off. I haven't been able to talk much about the details until now.

 Call to Duty

 Today I am pleased to announce I have signed a contract to put our virtual reality expertise to work for NASA.
 As we speak, I am preparing to travel to Washington D.C. to begin the project.
-In the future I plan to provide services for aerospace, defense, manufacturing, and serious games, using our new technology to deliver VR simulations with performance and realism beyond anything that has been possible until now.
+In the future I plan to provide support for aerospace, defense, manufacturing, and serious games, using our new technology to help users deliver VR simulations with performance and realism beyond anything that has been possible until now.

 My software company and relationship with my customers (you) is unaffected.
 Development of the new engine will continue, with a strong emphasis on hyper-realism and performance.
 I think this is a direction everyone here will be happy with.
 I am going to continue to invest in the development of groundbreaking new features that will help in the aerospace and defense industries (now you understand why I have been talking about 64-bit worlds) and I think a great many people will be happy to come along for the ride in this direction.

 Leadwerks is still a game company, but our core focus is on enabling and creating hyper-realistic VR simulations.
 Thank you for your support and all the suggestions and ideas you have provided over the years that have helped me create great software for you.
 Things are about to get very interesting.
 I can't wait to see what you all create with the new technology we are building.